GED in Minnesota

 When scheduling your GED test, payment must be made online using a debit or credit card.
 This is the preferred method of payment in Minnesota.

-Minnesota Free GED Testing for First-Time Test-Takers
+Free GED in Minnesota for First-Time Test-Takers

 For a limited time, first-time test-takers can take the GED test for free in Minnesota.
 This offer is available for those who have a current Minnesota address or take the test at a Minnesota testing site while living in a border town.